realitycollective/com.realitycollective.utilities/.github/pull_request_template.md

-# Reality Collective - Reality Toolkit Pull Request
+# Reality Collective - Utilities Pull Request

 ## Overview
 <!-- Please provide a clear and concise description of the pull request. -->